-- Payment of advance minimum royalty payments of US\$50,000 on signing and on the first anniversary date and increasing by US\$10,000 annually on each consecutive anniversary date to the ninth anniversary date; payment of US\$150,000 on each consecutive anniversary date from the tenth to the fifteenth anniversary date and then for each subsequent anniversary date the payment amount will be prior year payment plus 5%; - 2) Minimum work obligations of US\$75,000 before the first anniversary date; increasing to US\$125,000 annually for the second to fifth anniversary date; US\$150,000 annually following the fifth anniversary date; - 3) Payment of a 3% Net Smelter Royalty upon production.
+- 1) Payment of advance minimum royalty payments of US\$50,000 on signing and on the first anniversary date and increasing by US\$10,000 annually on each consecutive anniversary date to the ninth anniversary date; payment of US\$150,000 on each consecutive anniversary date from the tenth to the fifteenth anniversary date and then for each subsequent anniversary date the payment amount will be prior year payment plus 5%; - 2) Minimum work obligations of US\$75,000 before the first anniversary date; increasing to US\$125,000 annually for the second to fifth anniversary dates; US\$150,000 annually following the fifth anniversary date; - 3) Payment of a 3% Net Smelter Royalty upon production.

-During the nine month period ended May 31, 2018 the Company terminated the Lease agreement and as a result, the advance minimum royalty payment due on the first anniversary was not required to be paid.
+During the year ended August 31, 2018 the Company terminated the Lease agreement and as a result, the advance minimum royalty payment due on the first anniversary was not required to be paid.
+The Company has a 100% interest in 63 lode mining claims which are in good standing.